Quashnock/CSS385A/readme.md

 ## Notable Files:
 `/GameDemo.mp4` - Short Game Demo video.\
-`/Builds/Program1.exe` - Executable for running the game.\
+`/Builds/Program1.exe` - Executable for running the game.
+Note: You need to download all files for the executable to run.\
-`/Assets/Scripts/` - Scripts written for the game.
+`/Assets/Scripts/` - Scripts I wrote for the game.

 ## Tutorial followed: